The Devil is involved directly in rock and roll, whether it be grabbing a guitar himself, or giving a musician some form of supernatural assistance.

 - The "Odyssey" segment of the "overdue library book" episode uses this for an atrocious yet hilarious punchline.
 In it, Odysseus (Homer) learns that he and his crew must cross the river Styx.
 They get there and find the hordes of the undead writhing and rocking to (what else!)
 Styx's "Lady."
 Odysseus moans:

 - In an episode of where Bart goes to hell in a near-death experience, the Devil amicably advises him, upon leaving, to "lie, cheat, steal, and listen to heavy metal music!"

-- In the Looney Tunes cartoon "Three Little Bops," the trumpet-playing Big Bad Wolf finally find his place in Hell, and the Aesop is pronounced: "You gotta get hot to play real cool."
+- In the Looney Tunes cartoon "Three Little Bops," The Big Bad Wolf finally learns how to play a hot jazz trumpet when he goes to Hell, and the Aesop is pronounced: "You gotta get hot to play real cool."

 - Despite being the Anti Anti Christ, Beezy on Jimmy Two-Shoes is apparently quite good at playing an invisible rock guitar.

 - In God, the Devil and Bob, the Devil is asked about this, and says he's more of a Burt Bacharach type.

 - This◊ shirt.

 Warning: the music of Marilyn Manson contains messages that will